Home » IELTS Speaking: How ‘correct’ does your English have to be?

 Now listen to your talk, ask yourself these three questions:

-2. Was I able to correct any mistakes I made?
+2. Did I notice and correct any mistakes I made?

-3. Did I speak at an appropriate speed (not too fast) and did I effectively use pauses and phrases that gave me time to think?
+3. Did I speak at an appropriate speed (not too fast), and did I use pauses and thinking phrases effectively?

-To demonstrate how you can speak slowly, and use pauses and phrases like the ones above, I attempted the IELTS Speaking Part 2 task.
-Listen to my attempt below.
-Even though I speak slowly and do not use a lot of long words or complicated grammar, I would expect my talk to be given a Band 8, at least, and probably a Band 9.
+To demonstrate how you can speak slowly and use pauses and phrases like the ones above, I attempted the same task myself.
 Click to listen to my attempt.
+Even though I speak slowly and don’t use a lot of long words or complicated grammar, this kind of clear, accurate, well-paced speech is exactly what examiners are looking for at the higher bands.

 Leave a Reply